-Continuous-flow, diffusional, water-based CPCs (TSI Model 3781, 3785, and 3786 WCPCs) were developed between 2003 and 2006.
+Continuous-flow, diffusional, water-based CPCs (TSI Model 3781, 3782, 3785, and 3786 WCPCs) were developed in between 2003 and 2006.
 Using a patented technique (Technology from Aerosol Dynamic Inc., U.S. Patent No. 6,712,881), an aerosol sample is drawn continuously through a cooled saturator and then into a heated condenser, where water vapor diffuses to the centerline of the condenser faster than heat is transferred from the warm walls, producing supersaturated conditions for water vapor condensing onto the particles.

 The Model 3760, 3762, and 3010 were introduced in early 90s and was replaced by Model 3772/3771 in 2005.
-The 3772/3771 CPC works only in the single count mode at relatively high aerosol flow rates of 1.0 and 0.6 L/min, respectively.
+Both the 3772/3771 CPCs and the 3782 WCPC work only in the single count mode at relatively high aerosol flow rates of 1.0 and 0.6 L/min, respectively.
 The 3772/3771 CPC uses n-butyl alcohol as the working fluid and an external vacuum pump or source to drive the 1 L/min aerosol flow rate.
-The 3772/3771 can detect 10 nm particles at 50% detection efficiency.
+The 3782 WCPC uses water as the working fluid and uses an internal vacuum pump to drive the 0.6 L/min aerosol flow.
+Both 3772/3771 and 3782 can detect 10 nm particles at 50% detection efficiency.
+The 3782 can also be set to have a $D{50}$ of 20 nm.

-For high-concentration measurements, a classical photometric light-scattering technique is used.
+For high-concentration measurements, a classical photometric lightscattering technique is used.
 The first commercial version of this type of CNC (TSI Model 3020) used n-butyl alcohol as the condensing fluid and has a flow rate of 0.3 L/min.
-TSI's Model 3020 CNC was replaced in 1988 by the Model 3022A, which was replaced again in 2005 by the Model 3775 CPC.
-Both the Model 3775 CPC and the 3785 WCPC use the photometric mode of operation to monitor high particle concentrations up to 107 particles/cm3.
+TSI's Model 3020 CNC was replaced in 1988 by the Model 3022A which was replaced in 2005 by the Model 3775 CPC.
+Both the Model 3775 CPC and the 3785 WCPC use the photometric mode of operation to monitor high particle concentrations up to 10 particles/cm.
 These CPCs are general-purpose instruments suitable for a wide variety of applications.

 The Model 3025 Ultrafine Condensation Particle Counter (UCPC) was developed in 1989 and was replaced by the Model 3776 UCPC in 2005.
 The 3776 has a lower size detection limit and a higher aerosol flow rate compared to the 3025A.
 Both the 3776 UCPC and 3786 UWCPC utilize sheath-air-flow design to lower the size detection limit.
 When growing the particles in the condenser chamber, the highest saturation ratio occurs on the centerline of the flow stream at some distance down the condensing tube (Stolzenburg [1988]).
 Although the saturation ratio is not uniform across the flow profile due to thermal gradients, the lower size-sensitivity can still be predicted and measured.
-Using sheath air, the CPC confines the aerosol to the centerline of the condenser tube where level of supersaturation is the highest.
+Using sheath air, the UCPC confines the aerosol to the centerline of the condenser tube where level of supersaturation is the highest.
 The result is very high detection efficiency for small particles.
 The high sensitivity of the Model 3776 UCPC and the Model 3786 UWCPC makes them the only instruments of their kind that can detect particulates down to 2.5 nm.
 This makes them useful for atmospheric studies, nucleation, cleanroom monitoring, and basic aerosol research, etc. The sheath-air-flow design of the two CPCs also significantly reduces the response time for particle detection and particle diffusion losses.
 This occurs because aerosol particles are routed directly from the inlet to the condenser and optics, not through the saturator.

-The Model 3781 WCPC is a small size and light weight instrument that detects particles down to 6 nm and operates in single count mode for concentration up to 5×10^5 particles/cm3.
+The Model 3781 WCPC is a small size and light weight instrument that detects particles down to 6 nm and operates in single count mode for concentrations up to $5 \times 10^5$ particles/cm.